hedzr/logg/README.md

 ### Customizing the Level

-In logg/slog, using your own logging level is enough simple:
+In `logg/slog`, using your own logging level is enough simple> The following fragments sample you how to make 3 new levels,

 ```go
 const (